Every runner should have at least one running goal.

 Running when you are on vacation or maintaining your fitness routine when you’re traveling |

-Experience running goals are all about embracing running as a sport and the ways it can challenge you, change you, and enhance your life.
+Experience running goals are all about embracing running as a sport and how it can challenge you, change you, and enhance your life.

 Here are some ideas for creative experience running goals: